Sérgio Cosme

 Sérgio Cosme Cupelo Braga (born 28 September 1950), simply known as Sérgio Cosme, is a Brazilian former professional footballer and manager, who played as a defender.

-Player career
+Playing career

 As a player Sérgio Cosme had his best moment playing for Fluminense, where he was part of the Guanabara Cup champion squad in 1971.
 He also played for Campo Grande, Bangu, America-RJ, Portuguesa-RJ and Operário-MS.

 Managerial career

 Cosme began his coaching career at Portuguesa da Ilha do Governador.
 He was also coach of Fluminense, Vasco, teams from Qatar, Grêmio, Athletico Paranaense, Treze among others.
 He won the Paramaribo International Tournament with Paysandu in 2011.
 His last jobs were at Ypiranga-AP in 2017 and at Bangu AC, as technical coordinator.